gregoryjscott/portfolio/README.md

 Data is defined in YAML files with a `.yml` extension.
 Data files are designed to be consumed by machines (software), but YAML is simple enough to be read and edited by humans.

-Each data file must have a corresponding [content file](#content) that displays the data, along with  additional content intended for humans.
+Each data file must have a corresponding [content file](#content) that renders the data along with content intended for humans.

 Data files are stored in the [`_data`](_data) folder, following Jekyll's Data Files convention.
 The `_data` directory is essentially the database for the website.